 Review the program's technical standards and requirements.

-English Language Proficiency: All applicants whose native language is not English must demonstrate English language proficiency through either the TOEFL or IELTS testing systems.
+English language proficiency: All applicants whose native language is not English must demonstrate English language proficiency through either the TOEFL or IELTS testing systems.
 The test must have been taken within two (2) years of the first semester of enrollment.
 Results must be provided directly to KU by the testing service using ETS school code 6895.
 Photocopies of scores will not be accepted.

 Transcripts: Arrange to have one official copy of each transcript from every college and university that you have attended sent directly to KU Medical Center.
 Please send hardcopy transcripts to the following address:

 3901 Rainbow Blvd